Skip to content

 Notes

-• If Direction is not connected, the current surface view direction is used by default
+• If Direction is not connected, the current surface view direction is used

 World To Tangent